$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity

-where it is assumed that $\alpha_{\rm b} \neq \alpha_{\rm a}$, as required (see Appendix A).
-Finally, to determine the dynamics of our constructed physical system, it is necessary to specify an initial condition for $\phi$.
+To determine the dynamics of our constructed physical system, it is necessary to specify an initial condition for $\phi$.
 Specifically, to find $H(z)$ and $\phi(z)$, we must integrate the following differential equation:

-where $H=\frac{1}{2}\,V_{,\phi}-\frac{\phi}{3}$, and an initial condition for $\phi$ at a certain reference redshift is required (see Appendix A).
-Given that the background evolution of each matter component, $\rho_I$ (and $P_I$), is known as a function of $z$, the expression for $\rho+P$ consequently becomes a known function of $z$.
+where $H=\frac{1}{2}\,V_{,\phi}-\frac{\phi}{3}$, and an initial condition for $\phi$ at a certain reference redshift is required (see~\cref{sec:appA}).
+Since the background evolution of each matter component $\rho_I$ (and $P_I$) is known as a function of redshift $z$, the combination $\rho+P$ is therefore a prescribed function of $z$.

-We have thus demonstrated that a smooth $\Lambda_{\rm s}$CDM can also be realized within the VCDM framework using a sigmoid-based transition of the potential function, which ensures the continuity of the function and its derivatives, making it ideally suited for, e.g., cosmological applications.
-For example, a solution for $V(\phi)$ and its corresponding $\Lambda_{\rm s}(\phi)$ is illustrated in~\cref{fig:VL-sigmoid}.
+We have thus demonstrated that a smooth $\Lambda_{\rm s}$CDM can be realized within the VCDM framework using a sigmoid-based transition of the potential function, which ensures the continuity of the function and its derivatives, making it ideally suited for, e.g., cosmological applications.
+As an example, \cref{fig:VL-sigmoid} illustrates a quiescent $\Lambda_{\rm s}$CDM model that can be regarded as a smoothed counterpart of the abrupt case in \cref{fig:VL-step}.
+It shows the smooth potential $V(\phi)$ constructed via the logistic interpolant~\cref{eqn:logisticF} and the blended form~\cref{eq:smooth_potential} (equivalently,~\cref{eq:quiescent_tanh_potential}); the corresponding $\Lambda_{\rm s}(\phi)$ (cf.~\cref{eq:quiescent_tanh_potentialz}); the redshift evolution $\Lambda_{\rm s}(z)$; and the associated expansion history, shown through the normalised conformal Hubble rate $E(z)/(1+z)$ (where $E(z)\equiv H(z)/H_0$ with $H(z)$ the Hubble function and $H_0$ the Hubble constant), directly compared with the $\Lambda$CDM baseline.
+Note that $E(z)/(1+z)=\dot a/H_0$; thus, an increase in $E(z)/(1+z)$ (towards lower redshift, i.e.\ forward in time) signals a phase of accelerated expansion, $\ddot a>0$.
+However, a rise in $E(z)/(1+z)$ does not, by itself, necessarily imply a rise in the Hubble parameter $H(z)$, i.e.\ a super--acceleration phase with $\dot H>0$.